Making a gingerbread house is no simple task (unless of course you get one of those pre-fab houses, in which case these notes will be of little help).

 Make the Gingerbread Dough

-2 Using an electric mixer, beat on medium speed the butter and brown sugar until fluffy and well blended.
+2 Make butter, sugar, egg, molasses mixture: Using a stand mixer fitted with the paddle attachment, beat the butter and brown sugar on medium speed until fluffy and well blended.
 Beat in the eggs, molasses and water until well combined.

 Create and Cut Out Pattern Pieces